Last Updated: August 8, 2022

 Remdesivir can cause gastrointestinal symptoms (e.g., nausea), elevated transaminase levels, an increase in prothrombin time without a change in the international normalized ratio, and hypersensitivity reactions.

-Before starting patients on remdesivir, it is recommended that estimated glomerular filtration rate (eGFR), liver function, and prothrombin time tests be performed as clinically appropriate and be repeated during treatment as clinically indicated.
-However, it should be noted that in the PINETREE study, in which outpatients with mild to moderate COVID-19 received remdesivir for 3 days, baseline serum creatinine was not required in patients weighing >48 kg.12 Remdesivir may need to be discontinued if a patient’s alanine transaminase (ALT) level increases to >10 times the upper limit of normal, and it should be discontinued if increases in ALT levels and signs or symptoms of liver inflammation are observed.5
+Before starting patients on remdesivir, the FDA recommends performing estimated glomerular filtration rate (eGFR), liver function, and prothrombin time tests as clinically appropriate and repeating these tests during treatment as clinically indicated.
+However, it should be noted that in the PINETREE study, in which outpatients with mild to moderate COVID-19 received remdesivir for 3 days, baseline serum creatinine was not required in patients weighing >48 kg.8 Remdesivir may need to be discontinued if a patient’s alanine transaminase (ALT) level increases to >10 times the upper limit of normal, and it should be discontinued if increases in ALT levels and signs or symptoms of liver inflammation are observed.7

 Considerations in Patients With Renal Insufficiency

-Each 100 mg vial of remdesivir lyophilized powder contains 3 g of sulfobutylether beta-cyclodextrin sodium (SBECD), and each 100 mg/20 mL vial of remdesivir solution contains 6 g of SBECD.5 SBECD is a vehicle that is primarily eliminated through the kidneys.
+Each 100-mg vial of remdesivir lyophilized powder contains 3 g of sulfobutylether beta-cyclodextrin sodium (SBECD), and each 100 mg/20-mL vial of remdesivir solution contains 6 g of SBECD.7 SBECD is a vehicle that is primarily eliminated through the kidneys.
 A patient with COVID-19 who receives a loading dose of remdesivir 200 mg would receive 6 g to 12 g of SBECD, depending on the formulation.
-This amount of SBECD is within the safety threshold for patients with normal renal function.13 Accumulation of SBECD in patients with renal impairment may result in liver and renal toxicities.
+This amount of SBECD is within the safety threshold for patients with normal renal function.10 Accumulation of SBECD in patients with renal impairment may result in liver and renal toxicities.
 Clinicians may consider preferentially using the lyophilized powder formulation (which contains less SBECD) in patients with renal impairment.

 Because both remdesivir formulations contain SBECD, patients with an eGFR of <50 mL/min were excluded from some clinical trials of remdesivir; other trials had an eGFR cutoff of <30 mL/min.
-The FDA product label does not recommend using remdesivir in patients with an eGFR of <30 mL/min due to a lack of data.14
+The FDA product label does not recommend using remdesivir in patients with an eGFR of <30 mL/min due to a lack of data.11